shiv-tech-git/blue-pill-fast-prototype/README.md

 print_msg("%d.
 My massage: %s", number, massage);
 ```

-If you 9600 is not fast enough you can init uart manualy.
+If you 9600 is not fast enough you can init uart manually.
 ```c
 init_UART1(UART_SPEED_9600);
 init_UART1(UART_SPEED_19200);